perwin/pyimfit/docs/overview.rst

 2. Fit models to a pre-existing (data) image

-3. Generate χ2 or likelihood values from a comparison of model and data (e.g., for use with an alternate fitting approach, MCMC analysis, etc.)
+3. Generate χ2 or likelihood values from a comparison of model and data (e.g., for use with other fitting software, MCMC analysis, etc.)

 In **Imfit** (and PyImfit), a "model" consists of one or more *image functions* from a library built into **Imfit**, sharing one or more